 Covid-19 Information for the Butler Community

 Butler University leadership, administration, faculty, and staff are working to manage the impact of COVID-19 on our community.
-We are very much committed to, and planning for, a safe return to an on-campus educational and living experience in the fall.
-At the same time, we acknowledge that our top priority in doing so is the health and safety of our entire campus community.
+We are very much committed to an on-campus educational and living experience.
+At the same time, our top priority is the health and safety of our entire campus community.

 This website, containing University Communications, FAQs, and links to External Resources, will be updated regularly to reflect the latest developments.
 Visit the Centers For Disease Control and Prevention for the most up-to-date information about the status of COVID-19.

 If you have questions after reviewing this website and FAQ page, please complete this form which will then be directed to the appropriate department.

 - 2/26/22—Given the rapid decline of COVID-19 cases, Butler University is making face masks optional across campus, including classrooms, dining areas, and residence halls, effective Wednesday, March 2.
 Some faculty members may continue to require face masks in their classrooms.

 - 1/21/22—Butler University will host a third COVID-19 vaccination booster clinic Wednesday, February 2 from 11:00 AM–5:00 PM in the Health and Recreation complex (HRC) lobby.
 You can schedule an appointment for your vaccination booster shot via our registration website.
 Appointments are limited and expected to be filled very quickly.
 Please remember to bring your immunization card with you to your appointment.

 - 1/10/22—Due to the national shortage of COVID-19 test kits, Butler University is suspending surveillance testing of unvaccinated students until further notice.
 Students who are experiencing symptoms consistent with COVID-19 can seek testing at the Health and Recreation Complex, while supplies last.